isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 ### Generating a NavMesh

-The easiest way to generate a NavMesh is using the high level generator functions:
+The easiest way to generate a NavMesh is using the high level generator functions from `recast-navigation/generators`:

 - `generateSoloNavMesh` - Generates a NavMesh with a single tile.
 You can use this for smaller environments.
 - `generateTiledNavMesh` - Generates a NavMesh with multiple tiles.
 You should use this for larger environments.